mbrochh/mbrochh-dotfiles/raspberrypi/notes.md

-If the keyvoard layout is wrong, run `sudo dpkg-reconfigure keyboard-configuration`
+If the keyboard layout is wrong, run `sudo dpkg-reconfigure keyboard-configuration`

+TODO: Add notes on how to install truecrypt